No, Lateral Flow Tests Do Not Show 80% Fewer Cases in Liverpool

 Reform UK Party Chairman Richard Tice today tweeted data that appears to show quick turnaround Lateral Flow Tests picking up 80% fewer cases compared to standard PCR tests in Liverpool.
 Except that’s not what the data says.
-Each test is testing different groups…
+Each test is largely testing different groups…

 BREAKING: Lateral Flow Tests, agreed by PHE as 99.7% accurate, show 80% fewer cases in Liverpool v.
 Govt standard PCR tests.
 First major comparison, shows whole Govt strategy possibly based on flawed data (as many been saying for months) Urgent statement please @MattHancock pic.twitter.com/nwa2pCmFPu— Richard Tice (@TiceRichard) November 17, 2020

 Lateral Flow tests have been rolled out for mass testing of mainly asymptomatic people.
-PCR (polymerase chain reaction) tests on the other hand are exclusively for those with symptoms.
+PCR (polymerase chain reaction) tests on the other hand are for those with symptoms.
 It is not a surprise, therefore, that the PCR tests are seeing a higher proportion of positive results…